What are Awareness Ribbons?

 Orchid and Orange Ribbon

 - Clubfoot - A clubfoot, or talipes equinovarus (TEV), is a birth defect.
 The foot is twisted in (inverted) and down.
 Without treatment , persons afflicted often appear to walk on their ankles, or on the sides of their feet.
 Ponseti International Association (PIA) has designated June 3rd as World Clubfoot Day.

-- Tracheostomy Awareness - The ribbon is 2 tone with one side being purple and the other being black.
-Global Tracheostomy Tube Awareness Week is the 3rd week of May each year.
+- Tracheostomy Awareness - The ribbon is 2 tone with one side being purple and the other black.

 - Necrotizing Enterocolitis (NEC) Awareness - Right half of the ribbon is purple and the left half is black.

 - GNA01 Gene Mutation Disorder - The awareness ribbon is colored purple and blue with the words "Epilepsy" written on the purple part and "Movement Disorder" written on the blue part.